How to Use a Redirect Blocker in Chrome, Firefox, Edge, and Safari

 Go to Settings → Cookies and site permissions → Pop-ups and redirects → set to Block.
 Then check edge://extensions/ for anything suspicious.

-Edge also has a feature called “Typo Protection” and “Scareware Blocker” (added in early 2025) under Settings → Privacy, search and services → Security.
-Turn both on — Scareware Blocker specifically targets the full-screen fake virus warning redirects that have become extremely common.
+Edge also has “Typo Protection” and “Scareware Blocker” under Settings → Privacy, search and services → Security.
+Turn both on — Scareware Blocker specifically targets the full-screen fake virus warning redirects that have become very common.

 How to Block Redirects in Safari